dcooney/ajax-load-more/README.txt

 7. Shortcode and implementation examples

 == Changelog ==

+= 5.6.0.4 - March 8, 2023 =
+* UPDATE: Resticting ALM ID to contain alphanumeric characters, dashes and underscores only.
+* FIX: Fixed issue with Filters target parameter and the security updates in ALM 5.6.0.3
+* FIX: Fix for `total_posts` value in new `getTotals()` method.

 = 5.6.0.3 - February 24, 2023 =
 * NEW: Add new `getTotalRemaining` public JS function that returns the total number of posts remaining to be loaded  by ALM instance ID.
 [See Docs](https://connekthq.com/plugins/ajax-load-more/docs/public-functions/#getTotalRemaining)